josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 2: Connect to Azure Databricks using Power BI Desktop

-1. On your Lab VM, launch Power BI Desktop by double-clicking on the desktop shortcut
+1. On your Lab VM, launch Power BI Desktop by double-clicking on the desktop shortcut.

-2. When Power BI Desktop opens, you will need to enter your personal information, or Sign in if you already have an account
+2. When Power BI Desktop opens, you will need to enter your personal information, or Sign in if you already have an account.

     ![The Power BI Desktop Welcome page displays.](media/image177.png 'Power BI Desktop Welcome page')

-3. Select Get data on the screen that is displayed next
+3. Select Get data on the screen that is displayed next.
     ![On the Power BI Desktop Sign in page, in the pane, Get data is selected.](media/image178.png 'Power BI Desktop Sign in page')

-4. Select **Other** from the side, and select **Spark (Beta)** from the list of available data sources
+4. Select **Other** from the side, and select **Spark (Beta)** from the list of available data sources.

     ![In the pane of the Get Data page, Other is selected.
 In the pane, Spark (Beta) is selected.](media/pbi-desktop-get-data.png 'Get Data page')

-5. Select **Connect**
+5. Select **Connect**.

 6. You will receive a prompt warning you that the Spark connector is still in preview.
 Select **Continue**.

     ![A warning reminds you that the app is still under development.](media/image180.png 'Preview connector warning')

-7. On the next screen, you will be prompted for your Spark cluster information
+7. On the next screen, you will be prompted for your Spark cluster information.

-8. Paste the JDBC connection string you constructed a few steps ago into the **Server** field
+8. Paste the JDBC connection string you constructed a few steps ago into the **Server** field.

-9. Select the **HTTP** protocol
+9. Select the **HTTP** protocol.

 10. Select **DirectQuery** for the Data Connectivity mode, and select **OK**.
-This option will offload query tasks to the Azure Databricks Spark cluster, providing near-real time querying
+This option will offload query tasks to the Azure Databricks Spark cluster, providing near-real time querying.

     ![Configure your connection to the Spark cluster](media/pbi-desktop-connect-spark.png 'Spark form')

-11. Enter your credentials on the next screen as follows
+11. Enter your credentials on the next screen as follows:

-    a.
-User name: **token**
+    - User name: **token**

-    b.
-Password: Remember that ADF Access token we generated and asked you to paste in Notepad, that is the password.
+    - Password: Remember that ADF Access token we generated and asked you to paste in Notepad, that is the password.

      ![Copy the generated token](media/databricks-copy-token.png 'Copy generated token')

     ![Enter "token" for the user name and paste user token into the password field](media/pbi-desktop-login.png 'Enter credentials')

-12. Select **Connect**
+12. Select **Connect**.

-13. In the Navigator dialog, check the box next to **flight_delays_summary**, and select **Load**
+13. In the Navigator dialog, check the box next to **flight_delays_summary**, and select **Load**.

     ![In the Navigator dialog box, in the pane under Display Options, the check box for flight_delays_summary is selected.
 In the pane, the table of flight delays summary information displays.](media/pbi-desktop-select-table-navigator.png 'Navigator dialog box')

-14. It will take several minutes for the data to load into the Power BI Desktop client
+14. It will take several minutes for the data to load into the Power BI Desktop client.

 ### Task 3: Create Power BI report

-1. Once the data finishes loading, you will see the fields appear on the far side of the Power BI Desktop client window
+1. Once the data finishes loading, you will see the fields appear on the far side of the Power BI Desktop client window.

     ![Power BI Desktop fields](media/pbi-desktop-fields.png 'Power BI Desktop Fields')

-2. From the Visualizations area, next to Fields, select the Globe icon to add a Map visualization to the report design surface
+2. From the Visualizations area, next to Fields, select the Globe icon to add a Map visualization to the report design surface.

     ![On the Power BI Desktop Visualizations palette, the globe icon is selected.](media/image187.png 'Power BI Desktop Visualizatoins palette')